musikzauberin/guacamole_versioncontrol/README.md

-# guacamole_versioncontrol
+# The many favours of guacamole => git version control manual
-An example nrepository for introductory Git training
+An example repository for introductory **git** training.